How to Quit Vaping and Stop Vape Withdrawal

 • Popcorn

 Try to substitute a food or snack flavor that reminds you of vaping.
 If you use strawberry flavored juice, find gum or candy that tastes the same, or maybe snack on fresh or dried strawberries.
-This might help your mind overcome missing out on the vaping ritual.
+This will mentally and physically help overcome missing out on the vaping ritual.

 Keep in mind that people sometimes gain weight after they quit smoking so be sure to limit the amount of sugary or processed foods, at least in the long run.